We would like to bring our customers who have requirements for specific languages and you, testers, closer together by removing the language barrier.

 For the tests with translation enabled, the rule of bug duplicates remains the same as in our regular tests: duplicates are not allowed and will be rejected.

-In order to make sure that you can still identify duplicates in the test where you might not speak the test language, we are allowing you to see all the bugs submitted in the test by other testers in English (in addition to the source and target languages).
-So, for example, if the bug is submitted in Russian, the test language is German, this bug report will also be translated into English, to make sure all testers in the test are able to understand it and make sure they can avoid submitting a duplicate bug.
+In order to make sure that you can still identify duplicates in the test where you might not speak the test language, we are allowing you to see all the bugs submitted in the test by other testers in English.

-When you document your bug report and indicate that there is a translation needed for your report, you will still be able to check for Similar bugs.
-In this case, whenever you input any text into the bug report form and need to check for Similar bugs, you will simply have to press the "Check for similar" button in the bottom action bar next to the "Submit" button.
-The similar bug matches will then appear in the right navigation bar above the Feature description.
-The Similar bug matches will be shown in English no matter what language you are submitting your bug report in.
+When you document your bug report, you will be able to check for Similar bugs.
+In this case, whenever you input any text into the bug report form and need to check for Similar bugs, you will simply have to press the "Check for similar" button in the bottom action bar.
+The similar bug matches will then appear in the right sidebar above the Feature description, and will be shown in English, no matter what language you are submitting your bug report in.

 Attachments